bugdie4k/fmt/README.md

 #### Markup

-There are several "markup" keywords that define the looks of a message.
+There are several "markup" keywords that can change looks of a message.

 - `d` - delimiter